prajakta0111/Machine_Learning_for_Signal_Processing/README.md

 From x ica 1.wav to x ica 20.wav are 20 recordings of my song, Homework 3.
 Each recording has N time domain samples.
 In this music there are K unknown number of musical sources played at the same time.
-In other words, it could simulate the situation that 20 of my students come to my gig and record my band’s play from 20 different locations (sounds unethical, so I wouldn’t invite you guys, no worries).
-This can be seen as a situation where the source was mixed up with a 20 × K mixing matrix A to the K sources to create the 20 channel mixture
+In other words, it could simulate the situation that 20 of my students come to my gig and record my band’s play from 20 different locations.
+This can be seen as a situation where the source was mixed up with a 20 × K mixing matrix A to the K sources to create the 20 channel mixture.

+First, you don’t like the fact that there are too many recordings for this separation problem, because you have a feeling that the number of sources is a lot smaller than 20.
+So, you decided to do a dimension redcution first, before you actually go ahead and do ICA.
+For this, you choose to perform PCA with the whitening option.
+Apply your PCA algorithm on your data matrix X, a 20 × N matrix.
+Don’t forget to whiten the data.
+Make a decision as to how many dimensions to keep, which will correspond to your K. Hint: take a very close look at your eigenvalues.On your whitened/dimension reduced data matrix Z (K × N), apply ICA

+ Enjoy your separated music